soulripper13/speedtest_rt_ru/README.md

 - `sensor.isp`
 - `sensor.server`
 You can use them in automations, Lovelace dashboards, or for monitoring your internet connection.

+#### Server Selection
+You can choose which speedtest server to use:
+1. Go to **Settings → Devices & Services**.
+2. Find your Speedtest RT.RU integration.
+3. Click ⚙️ **Configure**.
+4. Select your preferred server from the **Test Server** dropdown:
+   - **Auto (Best Server)** – automatically selects the best server
+   - Or choose a specific server by city (e.g., "Хабаровск - khabarovsk1.qms.ru")
+5. Save changes.
+The integration will reload automatically.

+#### Manual Speed Test
 The integration also exposes a service:
 `speedtest_rt_ru.perform_test`
 You can call it manually to trigger a speed test and update all sensors.